add

 # Open your editor to write a prompt interactively

-workmux add feature/new-api --prompt-editor# Skip expensive setup for documentation-only changes
+workmux add feature/task -P task.md --prompt-file-only# Skip expensive setup for documentation-only changes

 workmux add docs-update --no-hooks --no-file-ops --no-pane-cmds